Easy after school snacks for kids.

 Fat: nut butter

 Extra: chocolate chips and honey

 And there you have it!
 I certainly hope this guide has been helpful.
 Do you want this as a printable pdf?
 I’m happy to send it to you!
-Simply enter your email at the top of the page and I’ll send over your way!
+Simply enter your email below and I’ll send over your way!
 Thank you so much for reading and hopefully this gives you some inspiration!